dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

 ## Additional considerations for internal and stable builds

-In order to publish stable packages, or those meant for internal servicing releases, require some additional setup so that publishing, dependency flow and package restore work correctly.
+In order to publish packages for stable and internal servicing releases, some additional setup is required so that publishing, dependency flow and package restore work correctly.

 ### Builds from internal/* branches